Spontaneous Chiral Symmetry Breaking in a Random Driven Chemical System: Results

+Lastly, due to the chiral composition of each channel, forces are functionally identical but mirrored, \ie they are related through a corresponding $R/S$ label swap in the expression as $\{A_i,R_k,S_j\} \longleftrightarrow \{A_i,S_k,R_j\}$.
+This ensures the system is kept symmetric and allows us to deduce the emergence of any diverging dynamics as the result of chiral symmetry breaking and not a prescribed environmental bias.\\

-~Having defined the chiral chemical model, we now explore our main question: may a totally symmetric system spontaneously break chirality by matching to an external environmental drive?
+\sb{Highly-dissipating systems may spontaneously break chiral symmetry.} ~Having defined the chiral chemical model, we now explore our main question: may a totally symmetric system spontaneously break chirality by matching an external environmental drive?
 To this end, we consider a system of $N_c=12$ chiral pairs and $N_a=2$ achiral elements for a total of $N=26$ elements.
 The stochastic dynamics of the system are then simulated, starting from random but symmetric initial conditions (\ie $R_i(0) = S_i(0)$, where $R/S(t)$ represent element concentrations as a function of time).
-Typically, such runs are racemic and replicate the results of~\cite{HorEngChemModel}, with the majority yielding fixed-point, moderately-driven steady-states and a few displaying highly-dissipating states.
-Similar results hold for other model parameters (see Methods).
+Typically, such runs are racemic and replicate the results of Ref. \citenum{HorEngChemModel}, with the majority yielding fixed-point, moderately-driven steady-states and a few displaying highly-dissipating states.
+Similar results hold for other model parameters (see supplementary Fig. 2).

-In figure~\ref{fig:concentrations}A, we show an example of one such racemic system for a moderately-driven model, where chiral symmetry is clearly conserved across the entire run and elements settle at near-equilibrium concentrations as a result of the moderate-drive.
+In figure~\ref{fig:concentrations}a, we show an example of one such racemic system for a moderately-driven model, where chiral symmetry is clearly conserved across the entire run and elements settle at near-equilibrium concentrations as a result of the moderate drive.
 To quantify the strength of this driving process, we compute the rate at which work is performed by the drives to power the system, here defined as $\dot{W}=\sum_l F_{l}^{\gamma}|J_{l}|$, where the net rate of formed molecules or reaction currents, $J_l$, is defined as $J_{l}=k^{+}_l X_j-k^{-}_l X_i$.
-Thus, as seen in figure~\ref{fig:concentrations}B, the overall drive performance is low at the steady-state, but applies symmetrically on both chiral channels as per a racemic state.
+Thus, as seen in figure~\ref{fig:concentrations}c, the overall drive performance is low at the steady-state but applies symmetrically on both chiral channels as per a racemic state.